gabrielsanchez/curriculum-ds/src/17-final-capstone/end-to-end-project.md

 Data science as a field is too broad for any single curriculum to cover completely.
 But the workflow is transferable: the way you approached the mushroom dataset in module 10 is the same way you approach a Kaggle competition, a new dataset at a job, or a research question you generate yourself.
 The tools change; the process does not.

-## Practice

-### Knowledge Check

-**Question 1:** You submit predictions to a Kaggle competition and your public leaderboard score is much better than your local cross-validation score.
-What does this most likely indicate?

-- A) Your model is underfitting the training data
-- B) Your model has overfit to the public leaderboard's subset of test rows
-- C) Cross-validation is unreliable and should not be trusted
-- D) You selected the wrong evaluation metric locally

-**Correct Answer:** B

-**Explanation:** The public leaderboard scores only a random subset of the test set (often 20–30%).
-If you make many submissions and select the one with the best public score, you can inadvertently overfit to that particular subset.
-The private leaderboard — scored after the competition closes on the remaining rows — is considered the true evaluation.
-This phenomenon is called "public LB overfitting" and is one of the most common mistakes in Kaggle competitions.

----

-**Question 2:** You are building a portfolio project using a credit card fraud dataset where 0.17% of transactions are fraudulent.
-Which evaluation approach is most appropriate?

-- A) Report accuracy on the full test set
-- B) Report AUC-ROC and precision-recall curve; use stratified cross-validation
-- C) Oversample the training set until classes are exactly 50/50, then report accuracy
-- D) Use only the fraudulent transactions as your dataset to avoid the imbalance

-**Correct Answer:** B

-**Explanation:** With severe class imbalance, accuracy is misleading — a model that predicts "not fraud" for every transaction achieves 99.83% accuracy while catching zero fraud cases.
-AUC-ROC summarizes performance across all classification thresholds, and the precision-recall curve is especially informative when the positive class is rare.
-Stratified cross-validation ensures each fold preserves the original class ratio.
-Oversampling is a valid technique, but reporting accuracy on an oversampled test set produces inflated and unreliable estimates.

----

-**Question 3:** A classmate shows you two GitHub repositories.
-Repository A contains 15 notebooks, each a brief experiment that stops after printing model accuracy.
-Repository B contains two notebooks, each with a full workflow, written interpretations of every visualization, documented cleaning decisions, and a conclusion that honestly discusses limitations.
-Which portfolio is stronger, and why?

-- A) Repository A, because breadth of experience across 15 projects signals more versatility
-- B) Repository B, because depth and documentation demonstrate the ability to actually do the work end-to-end
-- C) They are equivalent; the number of projects is what matters most
-- D) Repository A, because employers prefer to see many quick experiments over lengthy analyses

-**Correct Answer:** B

-**Explanation:** Quantity of notebooks is not a reliable signal of skill.
-A notebook that stops at model training without interpretation leaves the reader unable to assess whether the practitioner understood what they built.
-Repository B demonstrates judgment (cleaning decisions), communication (written interpretations), and execution (complete workflow).
-These are the three things a hiring manager is looking for.
-Two excellent projects are routinely more compelling than fifteen incomplete ones.